Research

 Mid- and longterm effects of non-pharmaceutical interventions (NPIs) used during the COVID-19 pandemic on respiratory infections like respiratory syncitial virus, influenza and pneumococcal disease remain poorly understood but are crucial in the assessment of overall disease burden after NPIs.
 We aim to develop an integrated model for simulation of transmission of several respiratory infections and collateral effects of NPIs on their disease burden in the mid- and long term.
 In a systematic review we will gather and synthesize available data on immunity markers, infection prevalence and disease burden of respiratory infections during and after NPIs and then analyze and evaluate the findings in a meta-analysis by means of generalized linear mixed models.

-Sputum is the most widely used sample for TB diagnosis; however, patients are often unable to provide it.
-Urine, in contrast, is almost always available.
-In this project, we are conducting a large individual participant data meta-analysis to determine the two-day comparative diagnostic yield of point-of-care urine lipoarabinomannan (LAM) tests and comparing it to sputum molecular tests and sputum smear microscopy (SSM) for active TB detection.
-The results will inform WHO policy.
+Sputum is the most widely used sample for TB diagnosis, but its collection presents challenges for many patients, particularly those living with HIV and children.
+In contrast, urine samples are readily available.
+In this project, we are conducting a large individual participant data meta-analysis to determine the two-day diagnostic yield (DY) of point-of-care urine lipoarabinomannan (LAM) tests in comparison to sputum molecular tests and sputum smear microscopy (SSM) for active TB detection.

 Supporting, Mobilizing, and Accelerating Research for Tuberculosis Elimination is a five-year initiative made possible by the United States Agency for International Development (USAID), with the assistance of the American people, that aims to transform TB prevention and care.
 In 2021, an estimated 10.6 million people fell sick with TB worldwide, and 1.6 million died, making it second only to COVID-19 as leading infectious disease killer.
 SMART4TB will design and implement research studies with local partners to identify effective person-centered methods for finding, treating, and preventing TB; strengthen local capacity to conduct high-quality research; and engage communities to build demand for new interventions, drive policy change, and improve implementation of new and existing interventions to reach the End TB targets.